Evolution of networks with multiple junctions: Restarting the flow after a singular time

 \section{Restarting the flow after a singular time}

-By means of the analysis of Section~\ref{resum} and the description of the limit network $\SS_T$ at a singular time in Theorems~\ref{ppp2} and~\ref{ppp1}, we can continue the flow, applying the ``restarting'' Theorem~\ref{evolnonreg} (and its extension, see Remark~\ref{felix}).
-We then have an ``extended'' curvature flow for some positive time $T^\prime>T$ (if we are not in some of the situations, discussed in Section~\ref{resum}, when the flow ``naturally ends'' -- for instance, if the whole network collapses and vanishes, as $t\to T$), which is a Brakke flow (possibly without equality, see Remark~\ref{noeq}) in the time interval $(0,T')$ and a smooth curvature flow in $(0,T)\cup(T,T')$.
+By means of the analysis of Section~\ref{resum} and the description of the limit network $\SS_T$ at a singular time in Theorems~\ref{ppp2} and~\ref{ppp1}, we can continue the flow by applying the ``restarting'' Theorem~\ref{evolnonreg} (or possibly its extension, see Remark~\ref{felix}).
+We then have an ``extended'' curvature flow for some positive time $T^\prime>T$ (if we are not in some of the situations, discussed in Section~\ref{resum}, when the flow ``naturally ends'' -- for instance, if the whole network collapses and vanishes, as $t\to T$) which is a Brakke flow (possibly without equality, see Remark~\ref{noeq}) in the time interval $(0,T')$ and a smooth curvature flow in $(0,T)\cup(T,T')$.

-The passage through a singularity when (locally) a single curve vanishes, and two triple junctions collapse forming a $4$--point in $\Omega$ is particularly interesting, as this type of singularity is the only possible one for the motion of a tree--like network.
-We call this change of the structure of the network a ``standard transition'' (see Figures~\ref{figstandard},~\ref{figstatheta}).\\ We recall that the curvature stays uniformly bounded for $t\leq T$, while it is of order $C/\sqrt{T-t}$ as $t>T$ (and the ``new'' segment has length of order $\sqrt{T-t}$).
+The passage through a singularity when (locally) a single curve vanishes and two triple junctions collapse forming a regular $4$--point in $\Omega$ is particularly interesting, as this type of singularities with bounded curvature, that we called of Type--0 (see Remark~\ref{type0}), is the only possible one for the motion of a tree--like network, assuming that \textbf{M1} holds.
+We call this change in the structure of the network a ``standard transition'' (see Figures~\ref{figstandard},~\ref{figstatheta}).\\ We recall that while the curvature stays uniformly bounded for $t\leqslant T$, it is of order $1/\sqrt{T-t}$ as $t>T$ (and the ``new'' curve has length of order $\sqrt{T-t}$).

-We remark that such transition, passing by $\SS_T$, is not symmetric: when $\SS_t\to\SS_T$, as $t\to T^-$, the exterior unit tangent vectors, hence the four angles between the curves, are continuous, while when $\SS_t\to\SS_T$, as $t\to T^+$, there is a ``jump'' in such angles, precisely, there is an instantaneous ``switch'' between the angles of $60$ degrees and the angles of $120$ degrees at time $T$.
+We remark that such transition, passing by $\SS_T$, is not symmetric: when $\SS_t\to\SS_T$, as $t\to T^-$, the exterior unit tangent vectors, hence the four angles between the curves, are continuous, while when $\SS_t\to\SS_T$, as $t\to T^+$, there is a ``jump'' in such angles, precisely there is an instantaneous ``switch'' between the angles of $60$ degrees and the angles of $120$ degrees at time $T$.

-\begin{rem} Since there is a single expander ``coming out'' from the cone of the inner unit tangent vectors generated by the four concurring curves, we expect that the restarting by means of Theorem~\ref{evolnonreg} produces a unique evolution (see Problem~\ref{ooo9999s}). \end{rem}
+\begin{rem} Since there is a single expander ``coming out'' from the cone of the inner unit tangent vectors generated by the four concurring curves, we expect that by restarting the flow by means of Theorem~\ref{evolnonreg}, we get a {\em unique} evolution (see Problem~\ref{ooo9999s}). \end{rem}

 Coming back to the general situation, we list a series of facts when passing through a singularity.